-Commercial publishers, subsidy publishers, vanity/subsidy publishers, self-publishing–what’s the difference?
+Commercial publishers, subsidy publishers, vanity publishers, self-publishing–what’s the difference?

-A commercial or trade publisher purchases the right to publish a manuscript (usually together with other rights, known as subsidiary rights).
-Most pay an advance on royalties.
+- A commercial or trade publisher (a.k.a. a traditional publisher) purchases the right to publish a manuscript (usually together with other rights, known as subsidiary rights).
+Big houses and larger independents pay an advance on royalties; small presses often don’t.
 Commercial publishers are highly selective, publishing only a tiny percentage of manuscripts submitted.
 They handle every aspect of editing, publication, distribution, and marketing.
 There are no costs to the author.

-(Some fee-based publishers will try to convince you that there’s a difference between vanity and subsidy publishing (with subsidy publishing being more respectable).
-Others style themselves “joint venture” or “co-op” or “partner” or “equity” publishers in order to suggest that they’re contributing their own resources to the relationship.
+Some fee-based publishers will try to convince you that there’s a difference between vanity and subsidy publishing (with subsidy publishing being more respectable).
+Others employ a variety of euphemisms in order to suggest that they’re contributing their own resources to the relationship: “joint venture”, “co-op”, “partner”, “equity”, and the newest, “hybrid”.
 Don’t be fooled.
-Fee-based publishing is fee-based publishing, and whatever you’re paying, it covers 100% of the cost and then some.)
+Fee-based publishing is fee-based publishing, and whatever you’re paying, it covers 100% of the cost and then some–no matter what the publisher claims.

-True self-publishing, like vanity publishing, requires the author to bear the entire cost of publication, and also leaves marketing and promotion to the author.
-However, rather than paying for a pre-set package of services, the author puts those services together himself.
-Because every aspect of the process can be out to bid, self-publishing can be much more cost effective than vanity publishing; it can also result in a higher-quality product.
-All rights, and all profits, remain with the author.
+- True self-publishing, like vanity publishing, requires the author to bear the entire cost of publication, and also leaves marketing and promotion to the author.
+However, rather than paying for a pre-set package of services, the author puts those services together him/herself, hiring editors, cover designers, publicists, etc. Because every aspect of the process can be put out to bid, self-publishing can be much more cost effective than vanity publishing or using a self-publishing service; it can also result in a higher-quality product.

-For projects where the number of books required is small, and marketing and profit aren’t a concern (for instance, memoirs or genealogies or recipe compilations, intended for family and friends or to be given as gifts) an honest, straightforward vanity or subsidy publisher can be a reasonable–if often costly–alternative.
+For projects where the number of books required is small, and marketing and profit aren’t a concern (for instance, memoirs or genealogies or recipe compilations, intended for family and friends or to be given as gifts) an honest, straightforward vanity or subsidy publisher can be an acceptable–if costly–alternative.
 It can also be an option for writers with niche nonfiction projects, where they’re able to reach their audiences directly, or for people who can exploit “back of the room” situations–for instance, lecturers who can sell books at their appearances.
-Again, though, with the many self-publishing options available, a vanity publisher is an unduly expensive choice.
+Again, though, with the many self-publishing options available these days, a vanity publisher is an unduly expensive choice.

 For another, it’s very difficult for authors to recoup this investment, since vanity/subsidy publishers rarely offer meaningful distribution or marketing.
 They have no economic incentive to do so–their principal source of income isn’t the sale of books to the public, but the sale of services to authors, and they have little desire to cut into that.
 If you vanity/subsidy-publish, it’s likely that you’ll lose money.

 There’s also a stigma that attaches to vanity/subsidy publishing.
-This has eroded over the past few years, thanks to the growth of self-publishing services, which blur the line between vanity publishing and self-publishing–but it still exists, and if you try to market your vanity/subsidy-published book you’ll likely run up against it.
-You may have trouble getting reviewers to look at your book, and difficulty persuading bookstores to order it, even if you’re a local author (especially if your publisher doesn’t offer standard discounts, or doesn’t accept returns, or has shoddy production standards).
+This has eroded over the past few years, thanks to the growth of self-publishing options–but it still exists, and if you try to market your vanity/subsidy-published book you’ll likely run up against it.
+You may have trouble getting reviewers to consider your book, and, if you publish in print, difficulty persuading bookstores to order it (especially if your publisher doesn’t offer standard discounts, or doesn’t accept returns, or has shoddy production standards).
 As for building a writing resume…editors, publishers, and reviewers are unlikely to regard vanity-published books as professional writing credits.

-Another important consideration: while there are honest vanity publishers that fulfill contractual promises, there are also many that engage in a wide range of unethical or fraudulent practices, including misrepresenting themselves as commercial publishers, grossly overcharging for their services, reneging on contract obligations, producing shoddy books, failing to print the number of books contracted for, providing kickbacks to agents who refer manuscripts…the list goes on.
+Another important consideration: while there are honest vanity publishers that fulfill contractual promises, there are also many that engage in a wide range of unethical or fraudulent practices, including misrepresenting themselves as commercial publishers, grossly overcharging for their services, reneging on contract obligations, producing shoddy books, providing kickbacks to agents who refer manuscripts…the list goes on.
 A few that have been in the news:

 - Commonwealth Publications, a Canadian vanity publisher, closed its doors in 1999.
 Angry authors sued, claiming they didn’t receive the books they paid to have published, were given marketing promises that weren’t fulfilled, and failed to receive royalties from books sold.